jpuck/laravel-exception-mailer/README.md

 # Laravel Exception Mailer

-Simple email reporter for exceptions in laravel.
+Whenever an uncaught exception is thrown, this handler will email details about it and the request.

 ## Installation

-    composer require laravel-exception-mailer
+    composer require jpuck/laravel-exception-mailer

 ## Configuration